Quantum Data Management in the NISQ Era: Extended Version: Conclusion

 \section{Conclusion}

-We are currently at a privileged time in the evolution of data management, closely aligned with the rise of quantum computing.
+We are at a privileged time in the evolution of data management, closely aligned with the rise of quantum computing.
 This convergence calls for innovative approaches to data representation, processing, and querying that are compatible with quantum computing.
-In this work, we pave the path for future quantum data management by the clarification of the unique features of quantum data compared to classical data, and the exploration of three data management paradigms, which reveal a rich field of complex and significant challenges.
+We here identify the unique features of quantum data compared to classical data, and advocate the exploration of three data management paradigms, which reveal a rich field of complex and significant challenges.
 As we continue to explore these paradigms, it becomes clear that the challenges we face, such as enhancing simulations with database technologies, are just the beginning.
 There exists a broader spectrum of challenges that remain unexplored, which require sustained and focused efforts from both the data management and quantum computing communities.

+\begin{acks} This publication was supported (in part) by Dutch Research Council (VI.Veni.222.439).
+SHH acknowledges support from the National Science and Technology Council of Taiwan under Grant No. 114-2222-E-002-002-MY3, and from the National Taiwan University Core Consortium Project under Grant No. NTU-CC-114L895503.
+TC acknowledges the support received through the NWO Quantum Technology program (project number NGF.1582.22.035). \end{acks}